-The Chassis View tab is displayed for the mSEF devices.
-Select the mSEF object in the navigation tree in the left pane and click the Chassis View tab in the right pane.
+The Chassis View tab is displayed only for mSEF and SAMI nodes.
+Select the mSEF or the SAMI node in the navigation tree in the left pane and click the Chassis View tab in the right pane.

 The Chassis View tab contains: